 Logan smiled sheepishly.

-It wasn't the only rumor; others deduced that the two had a romantic attraction, especially considering that the shepherdess was a gorgeous woman.
-Hayden knew Logan was taking the subject to that point.
+It had been deduced that the two had a romantic attraction, especially considering that the shepherdess was a comely woman.
+Elton knew Logan was taking the subject to that point.

-'The Shepherdess stayed in her courts…I didn't, even until now, she hasn't stepped out,' Hayden clarified as he walked towards the front gate.
+'The Shepherdess stayed in her courts…she hasn't stepped out in weeks,' Hayden clarified as he walked towards the front gate.

 'Has HE awakened?'Logan asked the most pertinent of questions.
-One that had been circulating all over in the last six weeks.
+One that had been sweeping through the land over the last six weeks.

 Hayden stopped, thinking to himself.
 He had been with the subject in question during his time in the the field.